Why we switched to plain text email

 - Branding is now done in the from name, and text signoff

 - Buttons become links

-- URL are automatically turned into clickable links by most email readers
+- As a bonus each URL is automatically turned into click-able links by most email readers

 - emails now flow responsively for different devices without issue